pabferde/credit_policy_microservice/README.md

 ```
 $ python3 credit_policies_examples.py
 ```
 It will show the response of the credit policy from a) running directly the Python module policies.py, and b) passing the POST requests to the microservice.
+The script allows the user to pass their own requests from the terminal, but it also contains some prepared examples.

 Notice that this microservice does not accept a GET request, so opening it in http://127.0.0.1:5000 in a browser will not work.

 ## Test

-To test that the code works, simply run pytest in the credit-policy-microservice folder:
+To test that the code works, simply run pytest in the credit_policy_microservice folder:
 ```
 $ pytest
 ```